Eligibility and pre-enrolment

 Entry to this qualification is limited to those individuals who:

-evidence of competency in the core units required for BSB40915
+- provide evidence of competency in key core units:

 To be accepted for enrolment into this course, you must also: